axibase/atsd-use-cases/research/hawaii-prices/README.md

 ![Figure 3](./images/Figure3.png)

-Using plotly to anayze datasets from `data.gov` is rendered inefficient due to the number of settings required to create a single visualization.
+Using plotly to analyze datasets from `data.gov` is rendered inefficient due to the number of settings required to create a single visualization.
 Data in plotly is static and cannot be transformed using group statistics or aggregators.

 ![Figure 4](./images/Figure4.png)